LorenzoCorbella74/my-engine-2d/README.md

 ## Mouse Input Manager

-Just track the user input with:
+Just track the mouse inputs with:

 - `isMouseButton1Down()` to check CONTINUOSLY if mouse button One has been pressed
 - `isMouseButton1Pressed()` to check if mouse button One has been pressed in the current frame (and was not pressed on the previous)
+- `isMouseButton2Down()` to check CONTINUOSLY if mouse button Two has been pressed
+- `isMouseButton2Pressed()` to check if mouse button Two has been pressed in the current frame (and was not pressed on the previous)

 ## Camera Manager